 SNFs, HHAs and CORFs must provide an advance notice of Medicare coverage termination to MA enrollees no later than two (2) days before coverage of their services will end.
 If the enrollee does not agree that covered services should end, the enrollee may request an expedited review of the case by the QIO and the enrollee's MA plan must furnish a detailed notice explaining why services are no longer necessary or covered.
-The Medical Review of North Carolina is the QIO for the state of North Carolina.
-The review process generally will be completed within less than forty-eight (48) hours of the enrollee's request for a review.
+KEPRO is the QIO for the state of North Carolina.
+The review process generally will be completed within less than fortyeight (48) hours of the enrollee's request for a review.